Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell 2798}

-Abell 2798 (MCXC~J0037.4-2831) has a redshift of $z=0.105$ \citep{sr99} with mass $M_{\text{X,}500} = 1.3146 \times 10^{14}$ M$_{\odot}$ and X-ray luminosity $L_{\mathrm{500}} = 0.545534 \times 10^{37}$ \si{\watt} \citepalias{pap+11}.
-Fig. \ref{fig:a2798} shows the cluster centre hosting a steep-spectrum radio source, slightly offset from centre.
-This radio source has a flux density of $S_{168} = 110.3 \pm 9.4$ \si{\milli\jansky} and LAS of 4.84~arcmin, which at the cluster's redshift translates to an LLS of 575 \si{\kilo\parsec}.
-Both the TGSS and NVSS surveys show extended emission offset slightly from the centroid of the 168 \si{\mega\hertz} emission.
-However there are no optical IDs for this emission.
-The NVSS source is NVSS~J003738-283008 and has a flux density of $S_{1.4} = 9.0 \pm 1.3$ \si{\milli\jansky} \citep{ccg+98}.
-This yields a spectral index for the source of $\alpha_{168}^{1400} = -1.18 \pm 0.08$.
-The RASS broad band (0.1--2.4 \si{\kilo\ev}) count image shows no significant X-ray emission within the cluster which is consistent with the low cluster mass.
-We classify this emission similarly to that in Abell 0013: a candidate radio relic either near the cluster centre or projected onto it.
+{Fig.~\ref{fig:a2798} shows the centre of Abell 2798 hosting a steep-spectrum radio source, slightly offset from centre.} We find {$S_{168} = 110 \pm 9$~mJy} and an LAS of {4.2~arcmin} (an LLS of {490~kpc}).
+Both the TGSS and NVSS surveys show extended emission offset slightly from the centroid of the 168~MHz emission.
+There are no \corrs{obvious} optical IDs for this emission.
+The NVSS source is NVSS~J003738$-$283008 and has a flux density of $S_{1400} = 9.0 \pm 1.3$~mJy \citep{ccg+98}.
+This yields a spectral index for the source of {$\alpha_{168}^{1400} = -1.2 \pm 0.1$}.
+The RASS broad band (0.1--2.4~keV) count image shows no significant X-ray emission within the cluster which is consistent with the low cluster mass.
+We classify this emission similarly to that in Abell 0013: a candidate radio phoenix either near the cluster centre or projected onto it.
 Further high-resolution imaging will be necessary to fully determine the nature of this emission.